Heterogeneous Decentralized Diffusion Models: Additional Qualitative Analysis

 The threshold parameter $\tau$ controls when the router switches between experts during the denoising trajectory.
 Lower thresholds ($\tau=0.3$) favor earlier transitions, allowing the second expert to contribute more to the generation.
 Higher thresholds ($\tau=0.7$) maintain the first expert's influence longer.
 For DDPM$\rightarrow$FM, lower thresholds mitigate conversion artifacts by transitioning to native FM earlier, explaining the quality improvement at $\tau=0.3$.
 For FM$\rightarrow$DDPM, the ordering is already optimal, so threshold variation has minimal impact on overall quality.

-These findings provide strong empirical evidence that \textbf{DDPM-to-velocity conversion should be restricted to low-noise regimes} ($t < 0.5$) for this simple conversion method.
-High-noise generation should be handled by native Flow Matching experts or unconverted DDPM experts operating in their original parameterization.
+These qualitative findings suggest that \textbf{DDPM-to-velocity conversion may be best restricted to low-noise regimes} ($t < 0.5$) for this simple conversion method, with high-noise generation handled by native Flow Matching experts or unconverted DDPM experts operating in their original parameterization.